-April 20, 2015
+May 26, 2015

 Abstract.
 Garg, Gentry and Halevi (GGH) described the first candidate multilinear maps using ideal lattices.
-However, there exists zeroizing attack in the GGH construction, which results in an attack for multipartite Diffie-Hellman key exchange.
-We describe improved constructions of multilinear maps from ideal lattices by introducing random matrices to avoid the zeroing attack problem.
+However, Hu and Jia recently presented an efficient attack for two applications based on the GGH map, multipartite Diffie-Hellman key exchange and an instance of witness encryption using 3-exact cover problem.
+In this paper, we describe a modification construction of multilinear maps from ideal lattices without encodings of zero by introducing random matrices to avoid the zeroing attack problem.
 The security of our construction depends upon new hardness assumption, which is seemingly closely related to hardness problems of lattices.
-Furthermore, we also describe an asymmetric construction to thwart any nontrivial encoding of zero generated by the public parameters.
-Using our constructions, we describe and implement one-round multipartite Diffie-Hellman key exchange protocol.
+Furthermore, we present multipartite Diffie-Hellman key exchange protocol using our construction, and an instance of witness encryption using 3-exact cover problem based on a variant of our construction.

 Keywords.
-Multilinear maps, Ideal lattices, Multipartite Diffie-Hellman key exchange, Zeroizing attack
+Multilinear maps, Ideal lattices, Multipartite Diffie-Hellman key exchange, Witness Encryption, Zeroizing attack